How do I start planning for my business?

 6. Design prototypes and get feedback

-Work with designers and engineers to create product prototypes.
+You may be working with designers and engineers to create product prototypes at this stage.
 If your business is service-oriented, it may include designing proprietary products used only by your employees in the field.
-Then test your designs by setting up focus groups or scenarios in which randomly chosen individuals can put your product to the test and complete surveys about their experience.
-If you’re selling a service, enlist the help of individuals who agree to try it out for free and then give anonymous, unbiased feedback.
+Then, test your designs by setting up focus groups or scenarios in which randomly chosen individuals can put your product to the test and complete surveys about their experience.
+If you are selling a service, enlist the help of individuals who agree to try it out for free and then give anonymous, unbiased feedback.

 7. Put together your leadership team

-Put together the team of people who will make your operation hum.
-It could include partners, employees, contractors and consultants.
+Consider the team of people who will make your operation successful.
+They could include partners, employees, contractors and consultants.
 Your team should decide on an accounting system and develop a plan for manufacturing, choosing vendors and hiring workers and independent contractors.
-It should also establish protocols for communication and reporting and responding to harassment and other complaints by employees.
+They should also establish communication and reporting protocols and how to respond to employee complaints.
 Much of this planning will determine what kind of culture your company fosters.

 8. Develop your product

-Here is where you see the fruits of your efforts.
-Once you have finalized the design of your product, make the necessary purchases to produce.
-That could mean setting up a manufacturing process to create a physical product or installing computers for the purpose of creating software.
-Hire specialists, managers and workers necessary to make the operation hum.
+Once you have finalized the design of your product, take the necessary steps to create your inventory.
+That could mean setting up a manufacturing process to create a physical product or installing computers to develop software.
+Hire specialists, managers and workers, where necessary.
 Develop policies for quality control and safety.

 9. Get the word out

-What do you need to sell your product?
-How will you get the word out so your target audience gets the message?
-What social media platforms should you jump on?
-What kinds of ads will sell your product and where should they appear?
-How can you appeal to the media so that the public learns about what you’re offering?
-These are the kinds of questions you’ll need to answer to make sure you’re connecting with people who are your potential customers through sales, marketing, advertising and public relations.
+Think about what you need to sell your product.
+What sort of advertising will you require?
+Consider whether to advertise on social media platforms or create ads for print.
+How can you appeal to the media so the public learns about your offering?
+Ask yourself these kinds of questions to make sure you are connecting with people who are your potential customers through sales, marketing, advertising and public relations.

 10. Plan for growth